eab-dsvenss/php-laravel-model-generator/README.md

 # Usage

-Specify models to generate in `eab-modelgenconfig`
+Specify models to generate in `eab-modelgeneratorconfig`

 Call `php artisan eab-modelgenerator:generate` to generate the models specified in the config file